-- 1. The gift of tongues - a.
-Served to seal that one was saved - b.
-Served as sign that one had received the baptism of the Holy Spirit - c.
-Served to satisfy the emotional needs of being a Christian - d.
-None of the above - 2.
+- 8. "Edification" as Paul used it in 1Co 14 and required in their assemblies meant - a.
+Being built up by simply knowing someone in that audience was being moved by a miraculous presence and power of the Spirit - b.
+The emotional consciousness of God's grace among His people - c.
+Speaking in tongues unknown to the speaker or to others in the assembly - d.
+Understanding what was being said and being strengthened through that understanding - 9.
+God wants the assemblies of churches to be - a.
+Orderly - b.
+Peaceful - c.
+In accord with the goal of edification - d.
+There is nothing in the Scriptures that regulate how assemblies re to be conducted - 10.
+To believe in miracles today requires - a.
+A greater faith - b.
+A direct operation of the Holy Spirit on the unenlightened heart - c.
+Prayer and sacrifice - d.
+A misunderstanding of the Divine will and purpose for miracles - 11.
+In the miracles of the first century - a.
+Healings were instantaneous - b.
+Faith on the part of the person being healed was not always required - c.
+Collections were not taken - d.
+Organic disorders (e.g. sight restored, leprosy cured, dead raised) were regularly healed - 12.
+The apostle Paul wrote that the better spiritual gift and the one to be desired was - a.
+Tongues - b.
+Prophesy - c.
+Interpretation of tongues - d.
+Healings - 13.
+Those who do not believe in miracles today - a.
+Limit the power of God - b.
+Lack enough faith to believe in what God has promised and is doing - c.
+Are not lead by the Spirit - d.
+None of the above - 14.
 The "tongues" of the New Testament - a.
 Were unintelligible angel languages - b.
 Erupted from a state of ecstasy and were uncontrollable - c.
 Brought people of different doctrinal backgrounds together in unity - d.
-Were common languages native to people's culture - 3.
+Were common languages native to people's culture - 15.
 The gift of tongues present in the early churches - a.
 Allowed women to stand up and address the assembly in tongues - b.
 Proved the Spirit was moving among them, and the more who spoke with the tongues, the mightier was the church filled with the Spirit - c.
 Were spoken by several at the same time in the spirit filled assemblies - d.
 Was held up by the apostles as the best gift of all - e.
 None of the above